unknowncoder05/BashGPT/README.md

 This project demonstrates how to create a Docker container for running a Python script that interacts with the ChatGPT API to execute commands in the Bash shell.
 With this setup, you can send text commands to ChatGPT, and it will execute those commands in a Bash shell environment within the Docker container.

+# Security concerns

+Yes, Every command ChatGPT provides will be executed, which includes actions such as modifying and creating files, as well as accessing the internet.
+It has the capability to interact with external resources

+No, it does not have access to local files outside the project directory.
+Its environment is securely encapsulated using Docker, ensuring a restricted scope of operation (at least for now)

 ## Prerequisites

 Before you start, ensure you have the following prerequisites: